Missing large

 Either way, I still kinda like the little coon, hope they manage to get him under control somehow.
 At this point though, I kinda doubt it…

-6. over 9 years ago on Endtown
+6. almost 10 years ago on Endtown

 Seriously though, I don’t know the last time I’ve seen a webcomic, or comic in general, this well written.
 The simple fact that all of the characters, villains included, are presented as fully realized and generally sympathetic (at least in some ways) beings.
 There are no comic book “bad guys” here.
 Aaron has a brilliant way of giving even the most despicable among them human personalities and flaws which highlight the fact that most seem to be attempting to adapt to an impossible situation, but making mostly understandable mistakes along the way.